mreid/mark.reid.name/index.markdown

 Welcome
 =======

-I'm Mark Reid, a 30-something academic, husband, programmer, father, snowboarder, web-nerd, ...
-Anyway, you can find out more about be by poking around the links above and below.
+I'm Mark Reid, a 30-something Australian, academic, husband, programmer, father, snowboarder, and web-nerd---amongst other things.
+You can find out more about be by poking around the links above and below.

 +--	{.section}
 Research